 Posts

-A debatable issue within the Muslim community is in regards to the destiny of the parents of Prophet Mohammed (peace be upon him).
+A debatable issue within the Muslim community is with regards to the destiny of the parents of Prophet Mohammed (peace be upon him).

-Each year as of Ramadan begins, a familiar and sometimes heated debate resurfaces within the Muslim community.
+Each year as Ramadan begins, a familiar and sometimes heated debate resurfaces within the Muslim community.

 Muslims claim to honour Prophet Mohammed (peace be upon him) by sending salutations on him, dressing like him, growing a beard and adopting a hairstyle to imitate his appearance, copying his sleeping and eating habits and many more aspects of his personal life.